knbknb/javascript-development-environment/README.md

 Put test files alongside the source files.
 This results in easier imports, clear visibility.
 No redundant folder structure, convenient to open.

-RUn unit tests each time when a file is saved (use watchers)
+Run unit tests each time when a file is saved (use watchers).